tjrohweder/config/README.md

 ## How to Use

-Each folder will contain instructions on how to properly use the cofiguration file
+Each folder contains instructions on how to properly use the cofiguration file